Figuring out what you want to do for your career is one of the most critical steps in your career development process.

 Need some help with the process?
 The Career Resource Center is pleased to make the following available to you:

-- MyPlan - This assessment tool is offered through UB Career Services and is free to undergraduate students.
+- Focus 2 Career - This self-paced career and major exploration tool is offered through UB Career Services and is free to undergraduate students.
+It helps you identify your interests and then connects those interests with a major and/or career for you.
+This interactive online tool provides multiple self-assessments by asking simple questions about your hobbies, skills, values and work interests.
 It is most appropriate for freshmen and sophomores and all undecided students.
-Find it in Bullseye/Handshake under Resources
+Find it on UB Career Services Majors & Careers under Discovering Your Strengths

 - CareerLeader - This is an outstanding web-based self-assessment tool targeted specifically to those seeking careers in Business